rsksmart/RSKIPs/IPs/RSKIP176.md

 ## Abstract

-This RSKIP proposes an RSK protocol change that enables to Bridge contract to receive funds using *Powpeg-derived* addresses, where each derived address has an execution script cryptographically linked into it.
-To trigger the script execution, a smart contract provides to the Bridge the BTC transaction and Merkle proof, together with proof that the derived address actually can be controlled by the Powpeg, and the Bridge contract redeems the funds according to the execution script.
-While at the consensus layer, the change protocol change affects only the Bridge contract, to make use of this feature, additional user-defined contracts that handle script execution must be deployed, and users must be aware of the new peg-in workflow.
-One of the goals with this change, is the deployment of the Flyover protocol, which is a specific script execution engine that allows users to peg-in BTC to RSK in a fast way, where a third party advances the payment in RBTC to the user, while taking the bitcoin blockchain double-spend risk.
+This RSKIP proposes an RSK protocol change called **Programmable Peg-in Addresses (PPA)** (formerly known as "fast peg-in") that enables to Bridge contract to receive funds over *Powpeg-derived* addresses, where each derived address has a peg-in execution code cryptographically linked into it.
+To receive the RBTC of a PPA peg-in, a smart contract or EOA must provide to the Bridge the BTC transaction and Merkle proof, together with proof that the derived address is actually controlled by the Powpeg.
+If this proof is verified, the Bridge contract redeems the funds by executing the associated code.
+The code to be executed is succinctly specified as a contract method to be called, and the arguments to pass to the call.
+At the RSK consensus layer this protocol change only affects the Bridge contract.
+However, to make use of all features enabled by PPA, additional user-defined contracts that handle code execution must be deployed, and users and wallets must be aware of the new peg-in workflow.
+One of the goals with this change is the deployment of the Flyover protocol, which is a specific peg-in execution engine that allows users to peg-in BTC to RSK in a fast way, where a third party advances the payment in RBTC to the user, while taking the bitcoin blockchain double-spend risk.

 ## Motivation